behu-kea/dat20-classes/week-10/data-structures.md

 The Java hashmap has a lot of operations, but for this note we will only look at a few of them:

-- *get(Object key)* <br>
+- `put(K key, V value)` - Associates the specified value with the specified key in this map.
-  Returns the value to which the specified key is mapped, or null if this map contains no mapping for the key.
+- `get(Object key)` - Returns the value to which the specified key is mapped, or null if this map contains no mapping for the key.
-- *put(K key, V value)* <br>
-  Associates the specified value with the specified key in this map.
-- *containsKey(Object key)*<br>
-  Returns true if this map contains a mapping for the specified key.
+- `containsKey(Object key)` - Returns true if this map contains a mapping for the specified key.